foundgen-bio/iccv2025/_pages/call_for_paper.md

 ## Submission Process
-All submissions should be made through the workshop's OpenReview portal.
+All submissions should be made through the workshop's OpenReview portal. (submission will open soon)

 ## Important Dates
 - Submission deadline: June 1, 2025 (23:59 AoE)